MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Managed_Identity_for_Projects_and_Pipelines.md

    - **YOUR-SUBSCRIPTION-ID** with your Azure subscription id.
    - **az400-webapp-NAME**, with a web app name to be deployed with a global unique name, for example, **eshoponweb-lab-YOURNAME**.

+1. If present, in the resources section, remove the following entries:

+    ```YAML
+    repositories:
+      - repository: eShopSecurity
+        type: git
+        name: eShopSecurity/eShopSecurity #name of the project and repository
+    ```

 1. (Optional) You can use a self-hosted agent updating the pool name currently set to the Microsoft-hosted agent to the name of the agent pool you created, **eShopOnWebSelfPool**.

     Instead of: